Mukul601/rug-pull-insurance/README.md

-# Rug Pull Insurance
+# Rug Pull Insurance on Base

-A comprehensive Foundry + Node.js hybrid repository for building a rug pull insurance system.
+A comprehensive Foundry + Node.js hybrid repository for building a rug pull insurance system deployed on Base blockchain.

 ## Project Structure